After The Events in “Alien”, James Cameron Made It Clear That Ellen Ripley Refused to Be Part of Another Mission

 Sidenote: The Mothers of “Aliens”

-You can properly read a lot into the fact that Ripley is trying to atone herself and her broken promises to her own daughter by being a surrogate mother for Newt and in the end killing another mother — the alien queen mother.
+You can properly read a lot into the fact that Ripley is trying to atone herself and her broken promises to her own daughter by being a surrogate mother for Newt and in the end, killing another mother — the alien queen mother.

 But that’s a deep Freudian analysis rabbit hole that I will not decent into here.
 That we’ll save for another article.

 Aliens closely follow the structure of The Hero’s Journey.
 All the steps of the journey are there and the story hits all the marks perfectly.
 Added to this is Aliens fantastic story.
-It’s story about universal human struggle and finding your footing in the world when the rug have been pulled from underneath you.
+It’s a story about universal human struggle and finding your footing in the world when the rug has been pulled from underneath you.
 It’s about a mother finding atonement in becoming the (surrogate) mother of another young girl.